Future of World Trade Organization splits leaders at Asia-Pacific summit

 Prime Minister Justin Trudeau brought the issue up during a meeting with Chinese Premier Li Keqiang on Wednesday in Singapore.
 Trudeau’s office said at the time the two sides agreed to deepen their co-operation through organizations like the WTO.

-But on Sunday, it appeared that both China and the United States were part of the reason the Asia Pacific Economic Co-operation summit ended deadlocked on a path forward for the WTO and trade around the region.
+But on Sunday, it appeared that both China and the United States were part of the reason the Asia Pacific Economic Co-operation summit in Papua New Guinea ended deadlocked on a path forward for the WTO and trade around the region.

 “There was broad agreement on how we need to support our citizens and work forward towards better co-operation,” Trudeau said at his closing press conference.